According to Fidelity’s 2025 State of Retirement Planning Study, 38% of retirees wished they’d prioritized saving earlier.

 If you’ve set up automatic contributions to your 401(k), that’s a great first step.
 But have you actually invested that money?

 Many people don’t realize their contributions just sit in cash until they select investments.
 That money can’t grow through compounding if it’s not invested.
+An investment advisor can guide you through the investment selection process to ensure your money is working effectively for your retirement planning goals.

 Playing It Too Safe